-SLA = SSH - MSS (2.2.2)
+SLA = SSH - MSS (2.4.2)

-As part of the screening of the altimetry data, we will remove values of SLAs (in both the SSH and the SLA) beyond 2 m and beyond 3 standard deviations.
+As part of the screening of the altimetry data, we will remove values of SLAs (in both the SSH and the SLA) beyond 1.5 m and beyond 3 standard deviations.

-The relative sea levels from the tide gauges are expressed with respect to the ellipsoid using the following equation:
+The relative sea levels from the tide gauges are expressed with respect to the ellipsoid using the following equation (Andersen et al., 2018):

-$SSH_TG = Water_Level + TG{zero} - Ocean_Tide - (MSS{TG} - MSS)$ (2.2.3)
+$SSH_TG = Water_Level + TG{zero} - Ocean_Tide - (MSS{TG} - MSS)$ (2.4.3)

 where Water_Level is the relative sea level as observed by the tide gauge, TG{zero} is the ellipsoidal height in the mean tide system of the reference point of the tide gauge zero, Ocean_Tide denotes the ocean tide (including the ocean pole tide), and MSS{TG} is the mean sea surface at the TG location.
-The term within parenthesis on the right-hand side of Eq.
-(2.2.3) accounts for differences in the mean sea surface due to spatial separation between the altimetry and the tide gauge data, which can appear as biases in the absolute validation even if there are not any true biases.
+The term within parenthesis on the righthand side of Eq.
+(2.4.3) accounts for differences in the mean sea surface due to spatial separation between the altimetry and the tide gauge data, which can appear as biases in the absolute validation even if there are not any true biases.
+MSS{TG} is known exactly from the TG data if the TG benchmark is connected to a GPS (ignoring observational errors in the TG and the GPS), but MSS is precisely the quantity that we aim to evaluate.
+This means that, in practice, the term within parenthesis cannot be estimated exactly.
+Here, a multi-mission MSS product will be used to quantify (MSS{TG} - MSS), acknowledging that there may be errors near the coast.

 The ocean tide at the TG can be obtained from either harmonic analysis of the TG data or from a tide model.
 Harmonic analysis generally provides a much better prediction of the tide than a numerical model, particularly at the coast where local tidal effects can be difficult to model.
-Hence, in principle, we favour harmonic analysis over a model, but nevertheless we will compare the results based on both approaches and see how they differ.
+Hence, this is the approach that we will follow.

-When it is not possible to obtain ellipsoidal heights due to the unavailability of GPS data, the SLAs from the TG (SLA_Tg) will be obtained by removing the time mean from SSH_TG.
+We anticipate that at most TG sites it will not be possible to obtain ellipsoidal heights due to the unavailability of GPS data, and so this validation will focus on SLAs.
+The SLAs from the TG (SLA_Tg) will be obtained by removing the time mean from SSH_TG.